 You become eligible to apply for disability retirement benefits after 5 years of creditable service if you become totally and permanently disabled for your job, as approved by the Medical Review Board.

-If you are a firefighter or rescue squad worker who becomes disabled as a result of a "line-of-duty injury," you are eligible to apply for disability retirement regardless of the amount of your creditable service.
+If your disability is the result of injuries incurred while you were performing your duty as an officer, you are eligible to apply for disability retirement regardless of the amount of your creditable service.
 Your disability benefit under the Maximum Allowance is calculated using the same formula as a service retirement benefit and you may choose any payment option except Option 4.
-(See pages 11-14 for descriptions of retirement payment plans.)
+(See pages 11-13 for descriptions of retirement payment plans.)
 If you choose a survivorship option, it will be calculated using disability reduction percentages.

-Your average final compensation is calculated as of your disability retirement date, but creditable service is counted as though you continue working to the earliest date you would have qualified for an unreduced service retirement allowance, whether it be age 65, or with 30 years of service, or age 60 with 25 years of service.
+Your average final compensation is calculated as of your disability retirement date, but creditable service is counted as though you continue working to the earliest date you would have qualified for an unreduced service retirement allowance (age 55 or 30 years of service).